Skip to content

 Preset components

-All presets components extends all <SM> props.
+All preset components extends all <SM> props.
 The only difference is that preset components have default value set for some of the props.

 <SMFade>